 With all this information at your fingertips, you might be stuck as to where you should go next.
 After all, with so much to think about, taking a step in the right direction could seem tricky.

 That’s why you should start with your own goals.
+Do you expect to hold the apartment for the long-term and live off the cash flow or flip it after increasing the property value?
 Figure out how long you’d like to invest in an apartment complex and tailor your search and loan-seeking efforts to that timeframe.
-Short-term fix-and-flip properties can give you momentum, while long-term buy and hold properties could be a blessing for your heirs.
+Short-term fix-and-flip properties can give you momentum, while long-term buy-and-hold properties could be a blessing for your heirs.

 If investing with others sounds like the way to go, check out your options.
 Research the opportunities we mentioned above (such as REITs, real estate funds, syndication, etc.) to find the right fit for your goals.
 Give the crowdfunding apps a whirl as well, especially if you’re not looking to invest too much in the beginning.